 Absolutely!
-Most of our experiences are for beginners and meant for first-timers going outdoors.
-Our leaders do a great job of teaching you and keeping you safe.
-Also, the goals of the University and BuckWild are to help you transition to college life by building strong connections to your classmates, meeting upper-class mentors, engaging with faculty and connecting to the University.
-The outdoor activities are there to create a catalyst for learning about yourself and each other.
-The outdoors is a great place to connect with others.
+Most of our experiences are designed for beginners and are meant to introduce you to the outdoors.
+Participants will receive mentorship and learn new skills throughout this experience.
+The University and this program help you transition to college life through the building of strong connections with your classmates, meeting upperclass mentors, engaging with faculty and connecting with the University.
+The outdoor activities create a catalyst for learning about yourself and each other.

-Outdoor Education & Leadership will provide all technical equipment such as tents, sleeping bags, sleeping pads, climbing gear, biking gear, paddling gear, backpacks, etc. You will need to bring your own clothing, footwear, rain jacket and rain pants.
-Additionally, you may bring these items if you have them: sleeping bag, sleeping pad, headlamps and climbing equipment (harness, shoes or helmet).
+Outdoor Education & Leadership will provide most technical equipment such as tents, sleeping bags, sleeping pads, climbing gear, biking gear, paddling gear, backpacks, etc. You will need to bring your own clothing and footwear.
+Additionally, you may bring any of the above-mentioned items if you have them.
+Complete gear lists are available for each trip.

-Move-in day for all the pre-orientation programs is your official move-in day.
+Move-in day for all Pre-Orientation programs is your official move-in day.
 When you arrive, you should bring everything with you for the entire year.
 You can start setting up your room and creating your living space for the upcoming year.